MicrosoftDocs/visualfsharpdocs/docs/conceptual/anonymousobject.item1-to-item8-properties-[fsharp].md

 # AnonymousObject.Item1 to Item8 Properties (F#)

-The `ItemN` properties provide access to the members of a `AnonymousObject`.
+The `ItemN` properties provide access to the members of an `AnonymousObject`.

 **Namespace/Module Path**: Microsoft.FSharp.Linq.RuntimeHelpers